Communication Complexity of the Secret Key Agreement in Algorithmic Information Theory: Bounds with the Spectral Method

 \begin{remark} Lemma~\ref{l:simplifying-t} is a technical statement, and its claim~(e) might look artificial.
 However, this claim has an intuitive motivation, as explained in the beginning of this section.
 The ``compressed'' components $t_x$ and $t_y$ correspond to the components $t_B$ and $t_A$ of a ``natural'' transcripts shown in Fig.~\ref{x-y-t-natural}.

-Note that we can easily ``compress'' each individual message in the protocol using Muchnik's method (Proposition~\ref{p:muchnik}).
-But this is not enough to prove Lemma~\ref{l:simplifying-t} for protocols with unbounded number of rounds.
+In an arbitrary protocol the messages of Alice and Bob may have positive mutual information with the data of their counterparts: Alice may send a message (partially) known to Bob, and Bob may send a message (partially) known to Alice, in absolute terms or conditional on the previously sent messages.
+We can find ``compressed'' descriptions of each individual message in the protocol using Muchnik's method, Proposition~\ref{p:muchnik}.
+Indeed, for each of Alice' message there exists a compressed description that looks incompressible from Bob's point of view, conditional on the data available to Bob and the previous messages of Alice; similarly, for each of Bob's messages there exists a compressed description that looks incompressible from Alice' perspective.
+By combining together the obtained compressed codes of separate messages, we can try to construct $t_x$ and $t_y$ required in the claim~(e) of the lemma.
+However, this approach fails for protocols with unbounded number of rounds.
 Indeed, ``compressing'' each individual message with Proposition~\ref{p:muchnik}(a) costs us a logarithmic error term; as the number of messages is large, the sum of logarithmic terms grows beyond control.
 This is why we have to use a less intuitive argument based on Lemma~\ref{l:triple-info}, which helps to handle the transcript of a protocol in one piece, without splitting it into separate messages, as we do in the proof below. \end{remark}

 \begin{proof} (a) follows trivially from the fact that $t$ can be computed given $(x,y)$ (we may simulate the communication protocol on the given inputs).
-Note that the constant in the term $O(\cdot)$ includes implicitly a description of the communication protocol.
+Note that the constant in the term $O(\cdot)$ includes implicitly a description of the communication protocol (we assume that the protocol has a description of size $O(1)$, see the discussion on p.~\pageref{par:uniform-protocol}).

 (b) For all $x,y,t$ we have

 The term $C(t|x,y)$ vanishes due to~(a), and we are done.

 (c) Is similar to (b).